nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 Name: device, dtype: float64
 The percentage of missing values by each device is consistent with their representation in the data overall.

-There is nothing to suggest a non-random cause of the missing data.
-Examine the counts and percentages of users who churned vs. those who were retained.
-How many of each group are represented in the data?

 # Calculate counts of churned vs. retained
 print(df['label'].value_counts())